Type of Project:

 Overview of the entire user flow for this project.

 With the information architecture figured out, I was ready to move on to some sketching.
-I started by wireframing on paper, exploring a few different layout ideas for the game's HUD and in-game menus.
+I started by wireframing on paper, exploring different layout ideas for the game's HUD and in-game menus.

 I then moved on to Figma to create a low-fidelity wireframe based on the sketches I had done.
 Since a good chunk of the exploration had been done on paper, it was mostly a matter of translating it into a digital format.